Leadership at Woodbury

 “The Master of Arts in Leadership Degree has broad applicability to the public, private and non-profit sectors.
 This degree not only prepares you for navigating through the challenges of law enforcement, but also prepares you for a supplemental career when your time in law enforcement is complete.”

 Are you ready to become a leader?

 Have questions about the program?
 Contact our Leadership Admissions Counselor Ani Khukoyan Boniadi at email@example.com or call 818-252-5224.

 Woodbury University takes pride in its accomplished faculty and intimate, family-like atmosphere.
 In addition to teaching, our faculty continue to work as professionals in their fields, passing along the latest technology, trends, and strategies in the current market to WU students.
 We foster close mentoring relationships between faculty and student.
 Through this individual attention, we are able to know you as a person, and best help you find your path to success.

 Program Schedule and Curriculum

-This one-year graduate program is delivered in small study groups of 20 or less to maximize learning potential and to promote personal and professional relationships that last well beyond graduation.
-In five-week sessions, students immerse in the study of leadership, leading to a mastery of both theory and applications.
+This is a 20-month graduate program delivered in small study groups of 20 or less to maximize learning potentional and to promote personal and professional relationships that last well beyond graduation.
+In seven-week sessions, students immerse in the study of leadership, leading to a mastery of both theory and applications.

 - LEAD 500 Organizational LeadershipThis course is an exploration of traditional and contemporary theories of leadership in organizations.
 Topics include models of leadership styles and techniques, organizational change agents, motivating personnel, decision-making and problem solving, ethics, interpersonal relationships, conflict resolution, and power.